Get insider access

 Like our mid-range pick, the TP-Link Archer AX55, this router has a conventional design with four external antennas and a relatively small footprint, so it's easy to place in your home, but it's not the most attractive-looking model.
 Its other major drawback is that it doesn't support Dynamic Frequency Selection (DFS), so it can't access DFS-only channels, which would help its speeds in congested wireless environments like apartment buildings.

-The budget router category is quite crowded, with prices and stock frequently fluctuating.
-If this router isn't available for its best price of around $55, the TP-Link Archer AX10 is more reliably available and delivers similar performance for only a couple more dollars, but it lacks a USB port.
-Also, more expensive mid-range routers are typically available to buy used, refurbished, or as an Amazon warehouse deal at a discount.
-If you're comfortable buying a used router or one with minor cosmetic damage, you can usually pick up our mid-range pick, the TP-Link Archer AX55 for around the same price as the AX20.
+The budget router category is crowded, with prices and stock frequently fluctuating.
+This router is at its best value at around $55; if you can't find it for that price, consider the more reliably available TP-Link Archer AX10.
+It delivers similar performance but lacks a USB port.
+You can also find more expensive mid-range routers used, refurbished, or as an Amazon warehouse deal at a discount.
+If you're comfortable with this, you can usually pick up our mid-range pick, the TP-Link Archer AX55, for around the same price as the AX20.

 See our review